-A cement is applied to the veneer, then the veneer is carefully placed onto your tooth.
+A bonding cement is applied to the veneer, then the veneer is carefully placed onto your tooth.
 Once properly positioned, Dr. Moore will apply a light beam to the veneer, which activates the chemicals in the cement to harden very quickly.
 Finally, Dr. Moore will remove any excess cement, evaluate your bite, and make adjustments to the veneer as necessary.
 Now, all you have to do is smile: you have beautiful new veneers!

 READ MORE: 5 Reasons to Consider Porcelain Veneers

 Now that the veneer process is complete, Dr. Moore may ask you to return for a follow-up visit in the next few weeks to check on you.
 Dr. Moore will want to see how your gums are responding to the presence of a porcelain veneer, to check the veneer’s placement, and to see how you are doing following the procedure.